DHTMLX/docs-diagram/docs/swimlanes/index.md

 ![Swimlane cells](/assets/swimlane_cells.png)

 If needed you can group a range of cells and remove a border(s) between them.
-To do this, choose any cell from the range and replace unique numbers of the cell(s) from the range with the number of this cell.<br>
+To do this, choose any cell from the range and replace unique numbers of the cell(s) from the range with the number of this cell.<br />
 Here is an example of grouping first two cells placed in the first row:

 ~~~jsx